The social classes, 1900 [videorecording] : a world to win / produced in association with Suddeutscher Rundfunk and Time-Life Films.

 Includes public performance rights.

 This series traces the history of Europe between 1900 and 1975 and includes film clips and photographs from documentary archives.
 This segment looks at the forces of unrest.
 At the beginning of the twentieth century Europe presented an impression of luxury and prosperity, enjoyed mainly by the upper classes, and of a stable partnership between Church and State.
 But beneath the surface were forces of unrest, including colonial nationalism, industrialization, socialism, trade unionism and various reform movements.
 The program also analyzes the causes and effects of the 1905 revolution in Russia.
+LOCAL

 Writer/narrator, John Terraine ; personal comment, Peter Ustinov ; camera, Kenneth MacMillan, David Whitson ; editor, Allan Tyrer ; producer, Peter Morley ; music, David Stone ; historical consultants, Professor Martin Greiffenhagen ... [et al.].